danielsaidi/SystemNotification/README.md

 ## Contact me

-Feel free to reach out if you have questions or if you want to contribute in any way:
+Feel free to reach out if you have questions or if you want to contribute to this project in any way:

 * E-mail: [daniel.saidi@gmail.com][Email]
 * Twitter: [@danielsaidi][Twitter]
 * Web site: [danielsaidi.com][Website]

-## Sponsors my work Clients
+## Sponsor my work

-You can support my work by becoming a [GitHub Sponsors][Sponsors].
+You can support my work by becoming a [GitHub Sponsor][Sponsors].

 ## License